What Jack Smith Didn’t Say about the January 6 Investigation

 The timeline below reflects the delay, from April to December 2022, in getting J6C transcripts (in part for good reasons; once DOJ got them, they were going to have to share with all January 6 defendants).
 The important delay, however, came in June, when prosecutors realized they had pending events, most obviously the Proud Boys trial, which for discovery reasons and to validate their most important cooperating witness, Jeremy Bertino, they needed to delay (and did, from August to December 2022) until those transcripts were released.
 At that point they believed those transcripts would come out in early September, which is what drove their trial schedule; but they didn’t come out until December.

 But it’s not clear any of this would matter.
 SCOTUS had the ability, which they exercised, to stall all of this; had Trump lost, SCOTUS still would have gotten at least a second chance to weigh in before trial.
-And unless Smith superseded to add insurrection charges, Trump still would not be disqualified for running for office.
+And unless Smith superseded to add insurrection charges, Trump still would not be disqualified from running for office.

 Barring Mitch McConnell or John Roberts doing the right thing, this battle was lost politically.
 And no amount of second guessing strategic decisions that ended up being auspicious given SCOTUS’ subsequent rewriting of the Constitution can change that.
 Indeed, the second guessing distracts from effective efforts to minimize Trump’s damage going forward.